strohs/springboot-blogen-vuejs/README.md

 ## Installation and Running
 ### Prerequisites
-* at least Java 11
+* at least Java 11 up to (and including) Java 17 as your JDK.
+JDK 21+ will cause compile errors when building this project due to incompatibilities with Lombok
 * Apache maven (at least version 3+) *OR* you can use the included maven wrapper `mvnw` (located in the project's root directory):
     * `mvnw.cmd` if you are running on Windows